Alexis Fire: Career

 She appeared on the HBO documentary Cathouse, about the Moonlite Bunny Ranch, a brothel near Carson City, Nevada.
 She has also appeared on Playboy Nightcalls, Playboy 411, the BBC documentary Sex, Warts and Everything, The Jenny Jones Show, Showtime's Family Business, The Dr. Keith Ablow Show, The Daily Show, and as a featured Lactating Contortionist on The Learning Channel documentary Body Benders.

-In 2004 she broke her heel while practicing a dance routine for the Erotic Exotic Ball, after jumping from a 15-foot ledge and missing the floor padding.
+In 2004 she broke her heel while practicing a dance routine for the Exotic Erotic Ball, after jumping from a 15-foot ledge and missing the floor padding.

 She is also the inspiration for the band Alexisonfire's name.